moshix/3270BBS/README.md

 ### Content Editing

 3270BBS includes a built-in editor for Topics, Posts, Notes, marketplace items, and Messages.
 The editor features a spell checker enhanced with mainframe terminology (JCL, ABEND, etc.).

+**We use ANSI code page 1047 as the standard code page in 3270BBS** This means we don't support foreign language character sets.

 **Rendering Tags:**
 Messages and topics support color tags (best placed on their own lines):